fluxcd/flux2/docs/cmd/flux_install.md

       --components strings         list of components, accepts comma-separated values (default [source-controller,kustomize-controller,helm-controller,notification-controller])
-      --dry-run                    only print the object that would be applied --export                     write the install manifests to stdout and exit -h, --help                       help for install
+      --dry-run                    only print the object that would be applied --export                     write the install manifests to stdout and exit --extra-components strings   list of components in addition to those supplied or defaulted, accepts comma-separated values
+  -h, --help                       help for install
       --image-pull-secret string   Kubernetes secret name used for pulling the toolkit images from a private registry --log-level logLevel         log level, available options are: (debug, info, error) (default info)